-There are over 2.88 billion dollars worth of tax deductions that investors are leaving on the table.
+There is over 2.88 billion dollars worth of tax deductions that investors are leaving on the table.

 With a little knowledge and planning in the lead-up to June 30, there are key decisions that investors can make today that will pay dividends when they meet with their accountant in July.